-EGE, who served as Task leader of WP 3.2., organized two internal online meetings with project partners at the beginning of the WP3.2 pilot studies.
+EGE, who served as Task 3.2 and WP3 leader, organized two internal online meetings with project partners at the beginning of the WP3 SUSTAvianFEED Pilots.

 1. January 2022: The meeting aimed to overview the general aim and task of the pilot studies.